kevinpijning/pest-plugin-prompt/README.md

 **Key points:**
 - Call `provider()` without arguments to access extension registration via `ProviderFactory`
-- Extensions are bound to `$this` (the Provider instance) when called
+- Extensions receive `$self` (the provider instance) as the first argument, followed by any custom parameters
-- Extensions that don't explicitly return a value automatically return `$this` for chaining
+- Extensions that don't explicitly return a value automatically return `$self` for chaining
 - Use `provider()->hasExtension('name')` to check if an extension exists
 - Use `provider()->flushExtensions()` to remove all extensions (useful in test teardown)